w3c/did-extensions/vocabs/readme.md

 ## Notes

-* The URI-s used for the terms and the vocabulary as a whole may still change.
+* The URIs used for the terms and the vocabulary as a whole may still change.
 * SHACL and ShEx are [_alternative_ formats](https://book.validatingrdf.com/bookHtml013.html) to express constraints on an RDF Graph and provide validity checking.